 When using AWS services, users should obtain AWS encryption solutions.

 Amazon Macie, an advanced managed security service, should be used as it assists in determining and securing personal data.

-2. AD Integration
+2. Active Directory Integration

-With Amazon WorkSpaces, users have the option of integrating their on-premises Microsoft Active Directory through an interforest trust with the AWS Directory Service for Microsoft Active Directory (also called AWS Microsoft AD).
+With Amazon WorkSpaces, users have the option of integrating their on-premises Microsoft Active Directory (AD) through an interforest trust with the AWS Directory Service for Microsoft Active Directory (also called AWS Microsoft AD).
 Establishing an interforest trust relationship allows you to assign Amazon WorkSpaces to individuals in any on-prem domain.

 Users logging in to WorkSpaces can use their current Microsoft AD credentials to sign in; AWS Microsoft AD will route authentication requests to the correct domain controller.
 AD Connector provides the option of validating users in an on-prem AD to gain access to Amazon WorkSpaces.
 A separate AD connector configures user accounts contained in AD domains.
 Doing this means that AD connector works efficiently in environments with single on-prem domains.